krwq/cli/CLIInstallationScenarios.md

 ## Repo Landing Page
 https://github.com/dotnet/cli/readme.md
-* Installation targets: native installers and ZIPs
+* Installation targets: native installers & "curl&run" (should be obscured by getting started link: i.e. on the bottom of the page)
 * Source branch: rel/1.0.0
 * URLs point to: latest green build of rel/1.0.0;